AnyBlok/AnyBlok/doc/README.rst

 Update an existing Model
 ------------------------

-If you create 2 models with the same registry position, the same name, then the second model subclass the first model.
+If you create 2 models with the same declaration position, the same name, then the second model subclass the first model.
 And the two models will be merge to get the real model

 **worker_position_blok.worker**::

-    from AnyBlok import target_registry, Model
-    from AnyBlok.Column import String
-    from AnyBlok.RelationShip import Many2One
+    from anyblok import Declarations
+    target_registry = Declarations.target_registry
+    Model = Declarations.Model
+    Many2One = Declarations.RelationShip.Many2One

     @target_registry(Model)